ZanzyTHEbar/Almanac/README.md

         sudo npm start

-However, the server will automatically restart whenever the device reboots.

-Now let's configure the `raspi-config` file.
-This file will be used to configure the Raspberry Pi.

-        sudo raspi-config

-Edit the following settings

-        Advanced Options > Advanced OverScan: Enable Compensation - No

-        Boot options > Desktop/CLI - CLI

-        Boot options > Console Autologin - Yes

-Select `Finish` to save the changes.
-Select `Yes` to reboot the Pi.
-You should now be able to see the GUI upon boot via HDMI or the connected display.

 Now you are setup and ready to go.
-You can now access the app by going to `http://<your hostname.local>`.
+You can now access the app by going to `https://<your hostname.local>`.
 The default hostname is `picalendar`.
 If you want to change this, you can do so by running the following command.

         sudo hostname.sh <newhostname>